Tariqyahya123/EksWithTerraform/README.md

-# Contents of the Terraform files:
+# Contents of the Terraform files

 ## provider.tf